gk2savage/s3-to-elasticsearch/README.md

 # s3-to-elasticsearch
-Stream data from S3 endpoints to your Elasticsearch
+Stream JSON data from S3 endpoints to your Elasticsearch

 ## Run Kibana on Docker to view Elasticsearch data